-The need to improve to the accuracy of land record information remains on the critical path of more accurate GIS data overall.
+The need to improve the accuracy of land record information continues to be critical for the overall accuracy of the MSDI and numerous other GIS datasets.
 Hundreds of townships are still in need of accuracy enhancement.
 Each enhancement requires planning, technical expertise, and communication so users know when data has changed.
 From a technical perspective the projects require:

 - 1. Improved tools for surveyors to provide data they have already collected; - 2.
-Vertical integration of coincident data such as boundaries; - 3.
-Timely and efficient change management that provides users notifications when changes to the PLSS are planned and when they actually happen.
+Alignment of coincident data such as boundaries; - 3.
+Timely and efficient change management that provides users notifications when changes to the CadNSDI (the geospatial representation of the Public Land Survey System (PLSS)) are planned and when they actually happen.